Envisager Studio

 Oftentimes people misinterpret a virtual assistant as a mere customer service representative who just answers phone calls and assist with inquiries.
 Virtual support goes beyond administrative, proofreading, editing, correspondence, bookkeeping, time management and promotional.

-A “virtual assistant” (typically abbreviated to VA, also called a virtual office assistant) is generally self-employed and provides professional administrative, technical, or creative (social) assistance to clients remotely from a home office.
-When most people hear “virtual assistant,” they assume it’s a secretary who works from home, however the duties of a “virtual assistant” entails much more than that and the field has exploded into a variety of skill sets that could be valuable to various professionals.
-These days, a virtual assistant is someone a lot of busy professionals just can’t do without.
+A “virtual assistant” (VA) is generally self-employed and provides professional administrative, technical, or creative assistance to clients remotely from a home office.
+Some people assume these individuals are just a secretary who works from home.
+However, the duties of a VA entails much more than that and the field has exploded into a variety of skill sets that could be valuable to various professionals.
+These days, a VA is someone a lot of busy professionals just can’t do without.

-There are many different types of virtual assistants and they all have different skills and skill levels.
-Some may gear their work more toward scheduling and logistics, while others may focus on web-based services like manning email accounts, doing research or social media.
-There are so many things a virtual assistant can do, we can’t list them all, but are just a few things they can help you with:
+There are many different reasons why you would hire a virtual assistant as well as different types of VAs.
+And they all have different skills and skill levels.
+Some may gear their work more toward scheduling and logistics, while others may focus on web-based services like manning email accounts, doing web design research or manning social media.

 • Adding tags and images to blog posts